Broker Check

 For simplicity’s sake, I’ll refer to these as UTMAs for the remainder of this article.

-A UTMA has two parties: the trustee (an adult) and the beneficiary (the minor).
+A UTMA has two parties: the trustee (usually a parent) and the beneficiary (the minor child).

-UTMAs are subject to the kiddie tax, where taxes may be due if unearned income in the account totals more than $2,300.[2]
+UTMAs are subject to the kiddie tax, where taxes may be due if unearned income in the account totals more than $2,700 in a given tax year.[3]

 Also, control of the account must be turned over to the minor when they attain the age of majority.